There are 4 major types of DC motor. They are:

 - Cumulative Compound

-Here, the field is connected with the armature windings in parallel or also known as shunt.
+Here, the field is connected with the armature windings in parallel or also known as a shunt.
 The shunt field can be separately excited from the armature windings and that is the reason it can be used for greater speed regulation and can also offer very simplified reverse control.

 Here, a large wire carrying the full armature current winds the field with few turns.
 This kind of motor generates a large amount of starting torque but the speed cannot be regulated here.
 If they are run with no load then it might face damage.
 These are not the ideal option for variable speed applications.

-These have shunt field which is separately excited.
+These have a shunt field which is separately excited.
 They have a good starting torque but might face problems in variable speed application.

 Short Shunt DC Motor

 In here, the shunt field winding is only connected with the armature winding and that too in parallel.
 The field coil, which is in series is entirely exposed to current before being split up into the armature.

 In here, the shunt field winding is connected in parallel with both series field coil and armature which are again connected with each other in series.

 In this type of compound wound DC motor, the flux produced due to the shunt field windings reduces the effect of the main series windings.